MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-overview.md

 ### System backups
 System backups back up all environments.
 They take place automatically and continuously.
 The underlying technology used is Azure SQL Database.
 For more information about Azure SQL automated backups, see [Automated backups](/azure/sql-database/sql-database-automated-backups).

 System backups for production environments that have been created with a database and have one or more Dynamics 365 applications installed are retained up to 28 days.
-System backups for production environments which do not have Dynamics 365 applications deployed in them are retained for 7 days.
-System backups for sandbox environments are retained for 7 days.
+System backups for production environments, which do not have Dynamics 365 applications deployed in them are retained for seven days.
+System backups for sandbox environments are retained for seven days.

 ### Manual backups
 Manual backups are user initiated, typically done before making a significant customization change or applying a version update.

 Both sandbox and production environments can be manually backed up.
-Sandbox backups are retained for up to 7 days.
+Sandbox backups are retained for up to seven days.
 Manual backups for production environments that have been created with a database and have one or more Dynamics 365 applications installed are retained up to 28 days.
-Manual backups for production environments, which do not have Dynamics 365 applications deployed in them will be retained for 7 days.
+Manual backups for production environments, which do not have Dynamics 365 applications deployed in them will be retained for seven days.

 There is no limit to the number of manual backups that can be made and manual backups do not count against storage limits.